 We want to maintain or improve the affordability of rates over time.
-It is important that affordability not only for current ratepayers and but also future ratepayers is considered.
+It is important that affordability is not only considered for current ratepayers and but also future ratepayers isare considered.
 Decisions now could potentially affect rates affordability in the years ahead, meaning there is potential to pass rates burdens on to future generations if we do not invest in infrastructure and services now.